When it comes to generating B2B leads on social media, LinkedIn is way ahead of the competition.

 You can’t just rely on your connections to maximize your reach on LinkedIn users.
 Your employees, coworkers, and colleagues are like brand ambassadors who can help you promote your company to people in their network and to help you discover new connections that you can nurture over time.

 Never underestimate the power of internal connections and promotions.
-They’re already brand advocates (being in the same company and all), so all you have to do is ask.
+Employees are already brand advocates (being in the same company and all), so all you have to do is ask.